jjjacksn/JMJParametricAnimation/README.md

-ParametricAnimations
+JMJParametricAnimation
 ==============================

 Parametric Animations!
-You can use this to create animations with parametric time functions.
+You can use this to create animations with arbitrary parametric time functions.